Lumbini: Other developments

-Nepal's central bank has introduced a 100-rupee Nepali note featuring Lumbini, the birthplace of Buddha.
-The Nepal Rastra Bank said the new note would be accessible only during the Dashain, Nepal's major festival in the time of September/October.
-It displays the portrait of Mayadevi, Gautam Buddha's mother in silver metallic on the front.
-The note also has a black dot which would help the blind recognise the note.
-The name of the central bank in Roman script would be printed on the note along with the date of printing in both the Gregorian Era and the Bikram Era.
-The new note is being issued following a cabinet decision 27 August.
+In 2013, Nepal's central bank introduced a 100-rupee Nepali note featuring Lumbini.
+The Nepal Rastra Bank said the new note would be accessible only during the Dashain, Nepal's major festival in September or October.
+It displays a portrait of Mayadevi in metallic silver on the front.
+The note also has a black dot on it to help visually impaired people recognise it.
+The name of the central bank is printed on the note in Roman script along with the date of printing in both the Gregorian calendar and the Bikrami calendar.
+The note was issued following a cabinet decision 27 August 2013.

 Nipponzan Myohoji decided to build a Peace Pagoda in the park in 2001, which is visited by many different cultures and religions every day.
 Because some Hindus regard the Buddha as an incarnation of Vishnu, thousands of Hindus have begun to come here on pilgrimage during the full moon of the Nepali month of Baisakh (April–May) to worship Queen Mayadevi as Rupa Devi, the mother goddess of Lumbini.
 Lumbini was granted World Heritage status by UNESCO in 1997.

-In 2011, Lumbini Development National Director Committee wad formed under the leadership of Prime Minister Prachanda.The committee was given the authority to "draft a master plan to develop Lumbini as a peaceful and tourism area and table the proposal" and the responsibility to gather international support for the same.
+In 2011, Lumbini Development National Director Committee was formed under the leadership of Prime Minister Prachanda.The committee was given the authority to "draft a master plan to develop Lumbini as a peaceful and tourism area and table the proposal" and the responsibility to gather international support for the same.

 In 2022 on Buddha's Birthday, Indian Prime Minister Narendra Modi and Nepalese Prime Minister Sher Bahadur Deuba, jointly laid the foundation stone for the Indian monastery in Lumbini.
 Nepal-India cultural events are held annually in Lumbini highlighting the close spiritual and cultural connection between the two countries.
-António Guterres, secretary-general of the United Nations made a visit to Lumbini in the October of 2023 and "urged everyone to reflect on the core teachings of Buddhism and their relevance in today’s troubled world ", highlighting conflicts around the world from Middle East to Ukraine to Africa, undermining of global rules and their devastating impacts on ordinary people, especially women and children.
+António Guterres, secretary-general of the United Nations made a visit to Lumbini in October 2023 and "urged everyone to reflect on the core teachings of Buddhism and their relevance in today’s troubled world ", highlighting conflicts around the world from Middle East to Ukraine to Africa, undermining of global rules and their devastating impacts on ordinary people, especially women and children.